clean beauty

 Plaine Products

-Plaine Products is for people who prefer traditional liquid shampoo & conditioner in a bottle, made with simple ingredients.
-They are offered either with scent or fragrance-free.
-On the Think Dirty app, users voted Plaine Products shampoo and conditioner into the Top 10.
-It is my favorite zero waste liquid shampoo of all that I have tried.
+Plaine Products is for people who prefer traditional liquid shampoo & conditioner in a bottle.
+Made with simple ingredients, these are offered either with scent or fragrance-free.
+On the Think Dirty app, users voted Plaine Products shampoo and conditioner into the Top 10 Favorite Products; I am with them, as this is my favorite zero waste liquid shampoo of all that I have tried.

 Clean Ingredients